Kubernetes on AWS · open source

 Drop it into your stack

 Everyone tells you the bill is high.
-Only Tollwing tells you which pod, talking to which pod, over which path, is paying it.
+Tollwing tells you which pod, talking to which service, over which of 9 billing paths, in dollars.

-Per-pod network dollarsPre-DNAT Service intent9 AWS billing pathsCost mathOpen source
+Per-pod network dollarsPre-DNAT Service intentBilling-path granularityCost mathOpen source

 a tollwing maintainer